The 8 Most In-Demand Skills in Renewables

 The UK, like many other countries, has been shifting away from carbon fuels into cleaner, greener and sustainable sources of energy for decades.
 We look at the 8 most sought-after skills and attributes in renewables right now.

 Naturally, the volume of new jobs created in renewable energy sectors has soared.
-In 2018, there were 11,685 jobs in energy storage in the UK, along with 5,288 jobs in solar, 4,250 jobs in wind and 3,592 in bio energy.
+In 2018, there were 11,685 jobs in energy storage in the UK, 5,288 jobs in solar, 4,250 jobs in wind and 3,592 in bio energy.

 These figures will steeply rise in the coming years.
 Switching to a green economy, however, requires a workforce with the right skills.